tbl0605/PHPYAM/README.md

 #### Use Apache

-Add the demo/ path to the `httpd.conf` or some dedicated virtual host configuration file
+Add the `demo/` path to the `httpd.conf` file or to some dedicated virtual host configuration file:

 ```
 <Directory "/path/to/your/PHPYAM/demo">